google/WebFundamentals/src/content/en/fundamentals/accessibility/04-semantics-aria/semaria-two.md

 </div>
 {% endhighlight %}

-Let's take a closer look at what ARIA roles and attributes are available and how to use them.

 One of the core aspects of the ARIA system is its collection of *roles*.
 A role in accessibility terms amounts to a shorthand indicator for a particular UI pattern.
 ARIA provides a vocabulary of patterns we can use via the `role` attribute on any HTML element.

 When we applied `role="checkbox"` in the previous example, we were telling assistive technology that the element should follow the "checkbox" pattern.
 That is, we're guaranteeing that it will have a checked state (either checked or not checked), and that the state may be toggled using the mouse or the spacebar, just like a standard HTML checkbox element.